VojtikITSCGS/Anti_Virus.py/README.md

 2: Download 1 version of the antivirus.py

-3: Right click your mouse in blank space and click on "Open in Terminal"
+3: Right click your mouse in blank space in folder where the file is and then click on "Open in Terminal"

 4: Insert this: "pyinstaller --onefile antivirusEN.py" or "pyinstaller --onefile antivirusCZ.py"